 Of course, if you can, bringing a longer coat would be the best of options.

-Europe in winter can be cold and you don’t want to hole up in your hotel room at night!
+Traveling through Europe can be cold and you don’t want to hole up in your hotel room at night!

 Quite often, women’s travel clothes for winter are pretty bulky.
 Maybe even plain boring.